-A graduate of Nottingham and Liverpool Universities, Dr Masoud Sajjadian is a senior lecturer in architectural technology with industry-oriented research experience in a number of fields, including renewables and low carbon design.
-He is actively engaged in teaching, research and knowledge exchange activities focusing on sustainable architecture, energy efficiency and building performance modelling.
+With a background in architectural engineering, Dr Masoud Sajjadian is a graduate of Nottingham and Liverpool Universities.
+He is a senior lecturer in architectural technology with the research focus on building performance analysis aiming to reduce the gap and mediate effective engineering analysis tools and architectural design.
+He is actively engaged in teaching, research and knowledge exchange activities focusing on energy efficiency and building performance simulation.

-His PhD research centred on analysis of sustainable homes based on predicted future weather data for the UK in the decades 2020s, 2050s and 2080s.
+Dr Sajjadian’s PhD research centered on the analysis of sustainable homes based on predicted future weather data for the UK in the decades 2020s, 2050s and 2080s.
 The study evaluated the effect of overheating risk and future climatic uncertainty in designing existing UK dwellings with the main focus on the external building envelope.
-The research examined a number of design options such as phase change materials, earth air heat exchangers, and shading devices to reduce energy consumption and improve thermal comfort.
-The study developed a methodology by means of computer simulations to assess and predict the performance in a range of current, 'high performance' construction systems used on a simple and typical UK house models in London and Manchester.
+The research examined a number of design options to reduce energy consumption and improve thermal comfort.
+The study developed a methodology by means of computer simulations to assess and predict the performance in a range of current, 'high performance' construction systems used on a simple and typical UK house models in the UK.